alexamy/godot-dialogue-system/README.md

 Used for saying phrase.
 Not implemented in base interpreter.

 ### `_ask(text, choices)`
 Used for asking question.
 Must return index of choosen choice.
+Can return -1 if no choice is choosen.
 Not implemented in base interpreter.

 ### `_run_code(code)`
 Used for executing code line.